Kesh (Sikhism): Significance

+Or like a woman without clothes, such is a man without kesh.

+When a man adorns Kesh only then does he have full form.

+Desa Singh instructs in his Code of Conduct, Rehatnama, text that Singh should wash their Kesh with yogurt every two weeks and then cleanse and infuse it with perfume.

+Bhai Daya Singh Rehatnama states that the Kesh as a symbol was given to the Khalsa by Durga at the 1699 Amrit Sanskar, implying the adorning of the kesh as her symbol.

-So important is Kesh that during the persecution of Sikhs under the Mughal Empire, followers were willing to face death rather than shave or cut their hair to disguise themselves.
-The people are devout; not cutting their hair has been an emblem of their goodwill.
+Kesh was such an important symbol of identity that during the persecution of Sikhs under the Mughal Empire, followers were willing to face death rather than shave or cut their hair to disguise themselves.
+The symbol of long hair for Sikhs was the stamp or insignia of the Guru.

+Historian J.P.
+Singh Uberoi argues that the taboo against cutting hair arose in the context of the religious pluralism in Northwest India at the time of Guru Gobind Singh, when the newly emergent Sikh community defined itself against ascetic renouncers like yogis and sannyasins, who shaved their hair completely or let it grow but into matted dreadlocks.
+Contrary to these groups, the affirmatively householder Sikhs let their hair grow as a kind of "negation of the negation" but did so in an orderly way by combing it with the kangha (comb), one of the other five Ks.

 Modern trend

 The tradition of keeping hair uncut has diminished in recent times, and it is estimated that half of India's Sikh men cut their hair.
-Reasons include simple convenience (avoiding the daily combing and tying), following their parents’ lead, and social pressure from the mainstream culture to adjust their appearance to fit the norm.
+Reasons include simple convenience (avoiding the daily combing and tying), following their parents' lead, and social pressure from the mainstream culture to adjust their appearance to fit the norm.

 Harassment

 After the attacks of September 11, 2001, Sikhs in the West have been mistaken for Muslims and subjected to hate crimes.
 Balbir Singh Sodhi, a Sikh living in Mesa, Arizona, was shot to death on September 16, 2001, when he was mistaken for a Muslim.